 Can a supporter enter an automation more than once?

-- A supporter (identified by their email address) cannot enter a Welcome Series type of automation more than once, ever.
-Even if you stop and re-launch.
-For the Engagement types, such as birthday automations, they can.
+- A supporter (identified by their email address) cannot enter a Welcome Series type of automation more than once, even if you stop and re-launch.
+However, for the Engagement types, such as birthday automations, they can.
 Additionally, you may leverage the REST API to allow certain supporters to enter a particular automation more than once (but at a maximum once per day), such as to support recurring gift notifications in advance of billing.

 - A duplicated automation would clear its memory of who had entered.